Compare Breakdown Cover

 There are generally two main types of breakdown insurance in the UK.

 Standard breakdown insurance is typically the most convenient option, and is the basic option that most breakdown insurance companies offer.
 With this kind of insurance the driver tends to choose the level of coverage that is best for their needs, and pays up front for breakdown services.
 The fee is payable annually, and entitles the driver to breakdown assistance for the following year, at no additional charge.
-With this kind of breakdown insurance most providers operate their own breakdown assistance services.
+With this kind of breakdown insurance most providers operate their own breakdown assistance service

 Standard breakdown cover offers a choice between personal and vehicle-based insurance.
 With the personal option the policyholder is covered in any vehicle in which they travel.
 In contrast, with the vehicle-based option the driver nominates a vehicle for coverage, and that vehicle is covered.